 Tiny Video Player Kit Tutorial

 This tutorial will show you how to build the Tiny Video Player Kit.
-If you bought the Tiny Video Player Kit, this program comes pre-installed so that you can get started watching, or uploading videos.
-There are a few different settings options for how to watch videos (as of April 2020) that you can change
+If you bought the Tiny Video Player Kit, this program comes pre-installed so that you can get started watching, or converting and uploading videos.
+There are a few different settings options for how you can play and watch videos (as of April 2020).

 If you bought the Tiny Video Player Kit and you are looking for the resource that teaches you how to add your own videos to the Tiny Video Player, you can skip directly to the TSV Converter Tutorial